Sometimes synonymous with the term survival knives, best boot knives are a necessary gear addition for anyone wanting to be prepared for anything.

 - Only sharpened on one side

-- Blade is made of very strong carbon-reinforced stainless steel
+- Blade is made of very high carbon-reinforced stainless steel

 - Zero corrosion